ivy-net/ivynet-docs/docs/client/QuickstartGuide.md

 Example:
 `ivynet avs select eigenda holesky`

-### OPTIONAL: Attach to existing deployment
+### Attach to existing AVS

 `ivynet avs attach` or `ivynet avs attach --avs <AVS> --chain <CHAIN>` to skip the selection step.

-This command will allow you to attach to an existing deployment.
+This command will allow you to attach to alredy configured and started AVS.
 Upon attachment, it will check for appropriate node size based on your stake, check your avs version is up to date, and will allow for health metrics and error monitoring.
 Unfortunately, we do not have the ability to modify, ie update, existing custom deployments (yet).

+## Alternative

 ### Start your AVS

+ivynet has ability to configure and start selected AVS's.

 `ivynet avs start` or `ivynet avs start --avs <AVS> --chain <CHAIN>`